-If you are facing divorce and need legal advice regarding the division of property, you need a lawyer who is experienced and knowledgeable about the laws and Courts in this area.
-Jane-Ashley McMillanhas been certified as a Family Law Specialist by the Texas Board of Legal Specialization and represents both husbands and wives in the Plano area and throughout the Dallas, Denton and Collin counties in the division of marital property.
-For sound advice and quality representation, contact Plano property division attorney Jane-Ashley McMillan.
+If you are facing divorce and need legal advice regarding the division of property, you need a lawyer who is experienced and knowledgeable about the laws and courts in this area.
+Jane-Ashley McMillan has been certified as a family law specialist by the Texas Board of Legal Specialization and represents both husbands and wives in divorces in the Plano area and throughout the Dallas, Denton and Collin counties.
+For sound advice and quality representation in property division, contact call or send an email to attorney Jane-Ashley McMillan.

 What Is Marital Property?